TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Xclasses/Index.rst

 Introduction
 ============

-XCLASSing is a mechanism in TYPO3 CMS to extend classes or overwrite methods from the Core or extensions with one's own code.
+XCLASSing is a mechanism in the`TYPO3 CMS`:pn: to extend classes or overwrite methods from the `Core`:pn: or extensions with one's own code.
 This enables a developer to easily change a given functionality, if other options like :ref:`hooks <hooks>`, signals, :ref:`events <EventDispatcher>` or the dependency injection mechanisms do not work or do not exist.